alexhunsley/swift-testing-wildcards/README.md

 Ugh, that arguments list!

-So what we're doing here is trying all variations of the parameters that don't matter -- we want to know that the only thing that affects the outcome is the value of `retryEnabled`, so we try all possible values of the other things too.
+So what we're doing here is verifying that when `retryEnabled == false` we get false for `shouldRetry` no matter what the other parameters are.

 That arguments list is a pain though.
 Can you quickly see if there's a mistake?
 Can you quickly see the exact intent?